Aixinjuluo/Aixinjuluo.github.io/index.md

 ### What Software Engineering means to me:

   Software Engineering is a course for teaching students to develop software.
-We are supposed to gian knowledge about how to develop software in this course, such as applications, websites or games.
-The most important is the process of engineering software and critification including software specification, software design, software construction, software teasting, software maintenance.
+We are supposed to gain knowledge about how to develop software in this course, such as applications, websites or games.
+The most important is the process of engineering software and certification including software specification, software design, software construction, software testing, software maintenance.

 ### Why are you taking Software Engineering and what you hope to get out the class: